thomaspoignant/go-feature-flag/website/docs/openfeature_sdk/server_providers/openfeature_python.md

 ## Initialize your Open Feature client

-To evaluate the flags you need to have an Open Feature configured in you app.
+To evaluate the flag you need to have an Open Feature configured in you app.
 This code block shows you how you can create a client that you can use in your application.

 ```python